Quick Exit

 This section of the website is designed to assist adults caring for others with care and support needs.

-Carers are people who look after relatives or friends who, because of an illness or disability, can’t manage their support needs without help.
 A carer could be a parent, child, partner, friend or neighbour and can be any age and come from any background or community.
 Being a carer can impact a person’s life in positive, rewarding ways, however, carers often need support themselves.

 Sefton Carers Centre